Exactly Hittable Interval Graphs: Introduction

-In Section \ref{sec:canonRep}, we prove the following theorem. \begin{theorem} Let $G$ be an interval graph.
+In Section \ref{sec:canonRep}, we prove the following theorem. \begin{restatable}{theorem}{equivalence} Let $G$ be an interval graph.
 Let $H_G$ be its canonical interval representation constructed as described in Section \ref{sec:canonRep}.
-Then, $G$ is exactly hittable if and only if $H_G$ is exactly hittable. \end{theorem}
+Then, $G$ is exactly hittable if and only if $H_G$ is exactly hittable. \end{restatable}

-\item Given an interval graph $G$ and its canonical interval representation $H_G$, we show that the algorithm by Dom et al. \cite{Dom2006} to solve the MMSC problem in interval hypergraphs can be used to recognize $\ehig$.
+\item Given an interval graph $G$ and its canonical interval representation $H_G$, we show that the algorithm by \cite{Dom2006} to solve the MMSC problem in interval hypergraphs can be used to recognize $\ehig$.
 We present the details in Section \ref{sec:algoEHIG}.\\

-\item We show that the class of $\ehig$ is positioned between the class of proper interval graphs and the class of interval graphs in the containment hierarchy of graph classes.
+\item We show that the class $\ehig$ is positioned between the class of proper interval graphs and the class of interval graphs in the containment hierarchy of graph classes.